Reusable widgets/components¶

 :

-If you’re trying to use a reusable component but nothing is appearing on the page it may be due to one of the following issues:
+If you’re trying to use a reusable widget but nothing is appearing on the page it may be due to one of the following issues:

 Omitting the